karthikkrs/ISMS-Dashboard/Modules.md

 User Story: As a project owner, I want to view all standard controls so that I can assess their applicability.

 Display controls table with search and filter
-Group controls by category
-Show control details on demand
+Group controls by category and it should be a Drag And Drop to move them into relevant Boundaries Show control details on demand

 Feature 7.2: Control Selection
-User Story: As a project owner, I want to mark controls as applicable or not applicable so that I can document my control selection.
+User Story: As a project owner, I want to mark controls as applicable or not applicable so that I can document my control selection for eacg Boundaries .
+The view must be grouped at Boundaries Level.
+Use Supabase MCP to ensure this is possible and align the database structure.

-Add applicability toggle for each control
-Implement justification fields
+Add a Drag and drop feature of controls into relevant BOundaries in scope so its easy for People to drag and drop it Implement justification fields
 Save selections to Supabase